MARGO06/Coffee-house/TypeScript-Badges-Compilation.md

 let person1: [string, number] = ['Marcia', 35].

 **Conclusions** : TS has static type system, it allows to know which type we need to get or assign a value and check the correctness of а code before running a code.
 A developer can union several types in one.**Not recommended for use _any_ type when it's not necessary, because losing type safety**.

+**3.Implement Interfaces in TypeScript.**

+**Main tips:**

+1. JS doesn't support interfaces, but TS supports interfaces;
+2. an interface only describes an object.

+For example:

+interface Employee {

+    firstName: string;
+    lastName: string;
+    fullName(): string;

+};

+3. TS has a type alias.

+For example:

+type Employee = {

+    firstName: string;
+    lastName: string;
+    fullName(): string;

+};

+4. properties can be required, optional(?), or read only;
+5. interfaces can extend each other;
+6. use interfaces that describe array types that you can index into.

+For example:

+interface IceCreamArray {
+[index: number]: string;
+}

+A developer can define own type of an array, to apply it in future;

+7. use interfaces to describe existing JS APIs.

+**Conclusions** : interfaces are especially useful for checking the required shape of properties, objects passed as parameters, and objects returned from functions.
+There are differences between interface and type alias is that a developer can't reopen to add new properties in type alias, but a developer can describe a union or tuple using a type alias.